Ichneutica rubescens: Distribution

 It is endemic to New Zealand.
-This species can be found in locations in the North Island, through out the South Island and in Stewart and the Auckland Islands.
+This species can be found in locations in the North Island, throughout the South Island and in Stewart and the Auckland Islands.

 Habitat

 This species occurs in native and tussock grasslands along with beech and podocarp forests.

 Behaviour

 Adults of this species are on the wing from December to April.
 This species is attracted to light.

 Life history and host species

 The life history of this species has yet to be written up in detail.
 Larval hosts are likely herbaceous plants such as grasses and larvae have been reared on Gunnera prorepens, a native ground cover species.